 The white, oval pill sitting in the palm of my hand represents sin.
 It’s lying there, smug, on its swollen belly.
 The streetlights reflect off its shiny exterior through the windshield of the car.
 A white clad devil.
 I am looking down at it so intently the stream from my laser eyes might disintegrate it.
 I can only hope.

-My hand shakes yelling at me, Fling it out the window; tell him to go fuck himself and run, run!
+My hand shakes yelling at me, fling it out the window; tell him to go fuck himself and run, run.

-I say, “The chances are slim.”
+“The chances are slim,” I say.

 I shift my eyes as far left as they go in the sockets feeling the strain on my nerves.
 He’s looking down.